 Alongside higher education institutions, orchestra academies offer one or two year training programmes in which students are coached inside an orchestra.
 Peter Riegelbauer describes in Musiciens d’orchestre how their academists at the Berliner Philharmoniker are integrated into the orchestra: “We never consider the students as “extras”, [however] we don’t expect them to behave as professional musicians since we are there to guide them in the profession.
 In that way, we frame and supervise their work, also during the orchestra rehearsals.”
 The New World Symphony however works very differently, as Andrew Chilcote explains: “We are like a professional orchestra in that we usually have a concert cycle every week, but we have professional musicians come down to coach throughout the season.
 There are also weeks without a concert to read through repertoire, [and] open format concerts where fellows can present anything from a solo piece to a chamber orchestra.”

 Other academies offer an intense program over a short period, such as the LUCERNE FESTIVAL ACADEMY, the Verbier Festival Academy, the Aspen Music Festival and many others.
-Our alumni have fond memories of their time in Lucerne as well other programmes, stressing the particularly inspiring atmosphere of collective music making.
-Joséphine recalls “this idea of sharing every single minute with musicians, having two to four very intensive weeks of music” and Andrew stresses “a sense of bonding with all the other musicians since we are all working towards the same goal”, whilst Ben goes so far to say that “Most students will get more orchestra experience in summer festival than they will in an entire year of conservatory orchestra”.
+Our alumni have fond memories of their time in Lucerne as well as other programmes, stressing the particularly inspiring atmosphere of collective music making.
+Joséphine recalls “this idea of sharing every single minute with musicians, having two to four very intensive weeks of music” and Andrew stresses “a sense of bonding with all the other musicians since we are all working towards the same goal”, whilst Ben goes so far as to say that “Most students will get more orchestra experience in a summer festival than they will in an entire year of conservatory orchestra”.

 Following a successful audition comes the trial period.
 As Patrick Lehmann writes in Musiciens d’orchestre: “It’s a time to verify the solidity of the human and musical links that have been established between the jury and the candidate … The relationship that has been established by affinity between the orchestra musicians and the values they share and defend has to be endorsed.”
-So it is perfectly possible that a musician talented enough to win an audition fail their trial period for reasons beyond their musical abilities.
+So it is perfectly possible that a musician talented enough to win an audition will fail their trial period for reasons beyond their musical abilities.
 Even after passing the probationary period, one must adapt very quickly to the life of a professional orchestral musician.

 Life inside the orchestra

 An orchestral musician’s life presents a wide range of challenges, being expected to live up to high musical expectations whilst losing a sense of individual artistry and often struggling with high physical demands.
 To cope with such challenges, orchestras invest significant time and resources on the well-being of their musicians.
 Sonja Winkler, oboiest in the 2004 LUCERNE FESTIVAL ACADEMY, today works in the administrative side of operations, recently being chosen to participate in the League of American Orchestras’s Emerging Leaders Program, as well as writing a blog about her career in orchestral management.
 She describes her multifaceted role, “… making sure that everybody’s time off is well arranged, preventing injuries and keeping the mind clear.
 I spend a lot of time talking to the musicians and the production staff about: ‘Are you OK?
-How can we make sure that you’re schedule is manageable?
-Do we need more resources?’.
+How can we make sure that your schedule is manageable?
+Do we need more resources?’.”
 In Toulouse, Joséphine describes how musicians can help overcome such challenges themselves: “We work a lot, almost every week because of our double season.
 But we arrange between ourselves [the flute section] who plays what and when, so there is the opportunity to have a free week, or to be replaced by another colleague when we have a chamber music or solo concert.”

 The role of an orchestra in a changing society